CarDD: A New Dataset for Vision-based Car Damage Detection: Instance Segmentation and Object Detection Experiments

-{\bf Quantitative Comparison.} We first report the average performance on all the damage categories of different state-of-the-art methods.
-The results are shown in Tab.~\ref{tab:ap-total}, introducing three observations.
+We first report the average performance on all the damage categories of different state-of-the-art methods.
+The results are shown in Table~\ref{tab:ap-total}.
+Next, we show the detailed performance of the models in each category (Table~\ref{tab:ap-category}).
+These results introduce three observations.
 First, using a deeper backbone can commonly lead to higher results.
-However, this improvement is not consistent for all methods, indicating that the main bottleneck of car damage detection and segmentation may not be the discrimination ability of the backbone.
-Second, when using the ResNet-101 as the backbone, DCN achieves the best results on almost all AP metrics.
-However, when using the ResNet-50 as the backbone, HTC produces the best results on AP$_{M}$, AP$^{bb}_{M}$, AP$_{L}$ and AP$^{bb}_{L}$ metrics, indicating that DCN is more efficient at detecting small objects than other methods.
-Third, all methods produce poor results on the AP$_{S}$ and AP$^{bb}_{S}$ metrics, indicating that existing methods can hardly recognize the small objects for car damage detection and segmentation.
+Second, our DCN+ achieves the best results on almost all AP metrics in Table~\ref{tab:ap-total}, especially on the AP$_{S}$ and AP$^{bb}_{S}$ metrics.
+Third, DCN+ significantly improves the results in the dent, scratch, and crack classes, demonstrating the effectiveness of our DCN+ in improving the performance of challenging classes.